 Complete tasks on autopilot

 There are times where you complete tasks and you have no recollection of the process of doing them.
-Think about all of the times you’re driven home only to “come to” when you pull into your driveway.
+Think about all of the times you’ve driven home only to come to when you pull into your driveway.
 As discussed in our distraction webinar, this phenomenon is called highway hypnosis.
 It’s what happens when you go on autopilot while driving the same route to and from work.
-The habits from that repeated drive take over, allowing the driver to make the same turns, and stop at the same stoplights and signs—yet there is no recollection of the drive once it’s completed.
+The habits from that repeated drive take over, allowing the driver to make the same turns, and stop at the same stoplights and signs in a trance-like state—there is no recollection of the drive once it’s completed.

 Most people find themselves going on autopilot like this when the tasks they’re completing become routine.
 It’s truly amazing to see habits in motion when complacency fully sets in.
 But it’s scary to think of what could have happened while in that trance-like state, especially when the task happens in the workplace and involves large machinery or a great deal of hazardous energy